EthanBByrd/EthanB-Portfolio/blogs/008 Wireshark.md

 # Wireshark

 If you're working in IT, cybersecurity, networking, or simply curious about how data flows across a network, you've probably heard of Wireshark.
-It's one of the most powerful tools available for analyzing network traffic — and it's completely free and open source.
+It's one of the most powerful tools available for analyzing network traffic, best part is that it's completely free and open source.

 ---